OEE Formula: What is it and How to Calculate It?

 To make using OEE easy, follow these tips:

-• Document time lost to breaks, failures, and changeovers (i.e. downtime): Start with breaks since they are usually fixed.
-For instance, the duration of lunch breaks and holidays are known in advance.
-For failures, which are unplanned, coordinate with machine operators to establish a system for notifying you or their supervisor when equipment is about to fail or immediately after equipment fails.
+1. Document time lost to downtime: (i.e. breaks, failures, and changeovers) Start with breaks, since they are usually fixed.
+For instance, the duration of lunch breaks and holidays is known in advance.
+For unplanned failures, coordinate with machine operators to establish a system for notifying you or their supervisor when equipment is about to fail or immediately after equipment fails.
 Finally, time the changeover steps performed while equipment is stopped.

-• Determine defect criteria: Identify the qualities that would make a unit defective or considered a defect.
+2. Determine defect criteria: Identify the qualities that would make a unit defective or considered a defect.
 Talk with upper management to see what they think is a defect.
-Once defect criteria has been established, discuss with the quality control team on the most appropriate way to help machine operators identify defects with minimal oversight.
+Once defect criteria have been established, discuss with the quality control team the most appropriate way to help machine operators identify defects with minimal oversight.

-• Record units produced after each shift: Keep a digital inventory so that it’s easy to add the total counts and good counts of run times.
+3. Record units produced after each shift: Keep a digital inventory so that it’s easy to add total counts and good counts of run times.
 This will also help when reporting on the plant’s performance to upper management.

 OEE Example Use Case